Lacrymology/states/memcache/doc/metrics.rst

 main.limit_maxbytes
 ~~~~~~~~~~~~~~~~~~~

-Maximum configured cache size (set on the command line while starting
+Maximum configured cache size (set on the command line while starting the
-the memcached server), look at `main.bytes`_ value for the actual
+memcached server), look at `main.bytes`_ value for the actual usage.
+Changes
-usage.
-Changes this value by adjusting ``memcache:memory`` pillar key.
+this value by adjusting ref:`pillar-memcache-memory` pillar key.

 main.listen_disabled_num
 ~~~~~~~~~~~~~~~~~~~~~~~~